May we all awaken speedily for the benefit of all beings.

 Doug Sensei has founded the Clear Sky Meditation & Study Center in British Columbia, Canada, and Dharma Japan in Kyoto, and travels worldwide to share the universal teachings of liberation.

 Bottom: Acariya Doug Duncan Sensei

 To learn more about Sensei, view his videos, The Universe is Love & Trust the Universe

 “Dāna” is a Sanskrit and Pali word meaning “generosity” or “giving.”
 In Buddhism, it also refers to the fundamental practice of cultivating generosity.

-Dāna is the first of what are called the Six Paramis or Perfections: generosity, ethics, patience, joyful effort, concentration and wisdom.
+Dāna is the first of the Six Paramis or Perfections: generosity, ethics, patience, joyful effort, concentration, and wisdom.
 Every being “perfects” each of these virtues on our path to full awakening.

 Buddhist teachings hold that dāna is the cornerstone of all the paramis, and through an ongoing strengthening of our own ability to be generous, all the other paramis unfold naturally.
-First and foremost, practicing generosity benefits the giver, as we gift ourselves another step on the path of liberation from suffering.
+Practicing generosity benefits the giver, as we gift ourselves another step on the path of liberation from suffering.